St John Ambulance Brigade in South Africa 1900-1902

 QSA Roll

-839 orderley
+839 orderly

 George e holden

-Died: 12th June 1900
+Died: 12th June 1900 in Bloemfontein of Enteric Fever.

 QSA Roll

-195 orderley
+195 orderly

 Edward houghton

-Died 17th of June 1900 aged 21.
+Died 17th of June 1900 at Bloemfontein of Enteric Fever aged 21 years.

 DEATH OF A HIGHER WALTON AMBULANCE MAN.—News of the death of Mr. E. Houghton, junr., at Bloemfontein, on the 17th inst., was received in Walton-le-Dale during the past week with much regret.
 Deceased, who was a clerk in Messrs.
 G. and R. Dewhurst's Higher Walton Mill, was a member of the Walton-le-Dale Division of the St. John Ambulance Association, and early in January when the second call came upon the division, he, along with John Wm.
 Gorst, another workman at Messrs.
 Dewhurst's mill, obeyed the summons, and after a short day in London left for South Africa on January 27th.
 He was first stationed at De Aar, and afterwards at Bloemfontein.
 It was at the latter place that he contracted the dreaded enteric fever, and died on the 17th inst.
 Like many others, he gave his life for the sake of others, and Walton-le-Dale will cherish his memory.
 He was the son of Mr. E. Houghton, a member of the Walton-le-Dale Urban Council, and was exceedingly well-known in the district.
 At a meeting of the Walton-le-Dale Division of the St. John Ambulance Association on Thursday, a vote of condolence was passed with the parents of deceased in the great loss they had sustained.
 Whilst stationed at De Aar, an interesting and unexpected meeting of four Walton-le-Dalers took place.
 Relieved from duty, the late Private E. Houghton one day took a walk to the station, a distance of about 20 yards, taking with him his camera.
 Accidentally he caught sight of William Higginson, son of Mr. T. Higginson, of Bamber Bridge, who went out with the Lancashire Hussars' Yeomanry.
 Higginson was busy attending to his saddle, and when asked where he came from said "Lancashire."
 "Anywhere near Preston?" further questioned Houghton.
 "Well, about three miles off," replied Higginson, still unconscious of who his questioner was.
 The climax was reached, however, when the Yeoman was asked if he would not speak to a body because he was in South Africa.
 Private J. W. Gorst also came across Private Sep.
 Darwen, of the 1st Loyal North Lancashire Regiment, and belonging to Bamber Bridge, on the same train.
 He had been taking prisoners down to the Cape, and was returning to Kimberley to rejoin his regiment.
 The unexpected meeting was recorded by the camera.